maizzle/maizzle.com/content/docs/configuration/posthtml.md

 # PostHTML configuration

-Maizzle uses PostHTML as its templating engine, and you can customize options or register plugins that can further transform your HTML emails.
+Maizzle uses PostHTML for templating and transformations, and you can configure it or even register plugins that can further transform your HTML emails.

 ## Options

-To configure PostHTML, you must add an `options` object under `build.posthtml` in your environment config.
+PostHTML is configured under `build.posthtml.options` in your `config.js`.

 ### directives